-Continuing on the setter training topic, which last looked at weight transfer in the setting motion, today I want to address hand position.
+Continuing on the setter training topic, which last looked at weight transfer in the setting motion, in this post I want to address hand position.
 Most specifically, I want to talk about the ball reception point.

 On the forehead

-The standard coaching approach to hand positioning is that the ball should be taken above the setters forehead.
+The standard coaching approach to hand positioning is to take the ball above the setter’s forehead.
 Basically, if the ball went through the hands it would hit them there rather than on the nose or the top of the head.
 This reception point provides a balanced position.
 From it, the setter can execute all sets without tipping off their intention.

-This is a keyword I used with the setter my first year at Brown.
+I used this keyword with the setter my first year at Brown.
 Basically, it was my reminder to her to take the ball in the middle of her stance.
 Her tendency was to take it a little to her right.
-The result was a set which drifted toward the net rather than gong parallel.
-What happens if the ball is taken away from center-line is that one hand ends up becoming the dominant force rather than contact being balanced and/or there’s a later weight shift rather than a back-to-front one, which has a similar effect.
+The result was a set which drifted toward the net.
+What happens when the setter takes the ball away from center-line is that one hand ends becomes the dominant force rather than balanced contact and/or there’s a lateral weight shift rather than a back-to-front one, which has a similar effect.
 That setter was Ivy League Player of the Year that season, by the way.

 I once saw a coach instruct players on proper setting hand position in a way that’s stuck with me since.
 I’ve shared it with a number of others who also think it is a great way to think about it.
 This coach said to the players that they should imagine holding a 2 liter soda bottle with two hands in a relaxed position in front of them.
 Then, the coach said to tip that bottle up like they were pouring the soda out over their forehead.
 The result is the ball-shaped receiving position we’re after.